31 May TOP EVENT MARKETING STATISTICS IN 2023

 The event industry was dealt a heavy blow when the pandemic hit, and in-person events came to a screeching halt.
 However, there is reason to believe that the industry will soon recover.
 A survey of event professionals found that 67% believe that in-person meetings will return to pre-pandemic levels within one to two years.
 This sentiment is echoed by 61% of marketers, who believe that in-person events are the most critical marketing channel.
 While some events will remain virtual, 40% of respondents said that they think in-person events will come back by 2023.
 In the future, executives believe that all in-person events will have a virtual component, with 50.7% of respondents saying they think this will be the case.
 These trends suggest that the event industry is on the road to recovery and that in-person event will once again play a vital role in our lives.

-Below, we highlight 15 Top Event Marketing statistics:
+Below, we highlight 15 Top Event Marketing statistics for 2023:

 Event Marketing Statistics (Editors Choice)

 - The global event industry was worth approximately 890 billion U.S. dollars in 2020

 - 67% of event professionals believe in-person meetings will return to their pre-pandemic numbers within one to two years

 - 61% of marketers believe that in-person events are the most critical marketing channel

 - 35% of events in 2022 will be hybrid, based on a survey of 8,227 marketers

 - 50.7% of executives think that in the future, all in-person events will have a virtual component

 - The global market size value of the virtual event industry was $114.2 billion in 2021